-On September 23, the day before Germans went to the polls, six American experts on urban issues and policymakers arrived in Cologne for the 2017 McCloy Leadership Mission on Urban Affairs and Sustainability to meet with their German counterparts.
-During the 12-day program, the participants met with government officials, think tanks, and nonprofits in five German cities to look at how they address today’s challenges.
+At the end of September, six German experts on urban issues traveled to the United States for the start of the McCloy Leadership Mission on Urban Affairs and Sustainability.
+Over the course of two weeks, the group would travel to three southern states: Arkansas, Georgia, and Tennessee, as well as Washington, DC.
+During the program, the participants met with government officials, think tanks, and nonprofits in Atlanta, Little Rock, and Nashville to look at how they address today’s challenges.

-Special thanks go to the Deutscher Städtetag and the National League of Cities for assisting with this program.
+The ACG owes special gratitude to the Deutscher Städtetag and the National League of Cities for their longtime partnership and for assisting in the planning and execution of this program.